 What is the cost to form an LLC?

 I see that a "registered agent" is required to form the LLC.
-Can I serve as my own Registered Agent?
+Can I serve as my own registered agent?

-A multiple-member LLC is taxed as a partnership, but an LLC should manage operations through an Operating Agreement, which functions like a partnership agreement but is just called by a different name.
+A multiple-member LLC is taxed as a partnership, but an LLC should manage operations through an Operating Agreement, which functions in similar way as a partnership agreement but is just called by a different name.

 Where Can I Get More Information about LLC Laws?